Chia1995/ccl4/README.md

 ### Architecture Highlights
 - Component-based and modular for easy maintenance and extension.
 - Procedural environment with tile-based spawning and destruction.
-- Input handled via Unity’s Input System for smooth controls.
+- Input handled via Unity's Input System for smooth controls.
 - Power-ups and collectibles interact through collision triggers.
 - Simple enemy AI focused on pursuit and capture logic.